NFL picks: Rams vs. Bears odds, best bets for Divisional Round playoff game

 Rams vs. Bears odds

-The line has not budged as the Rams have been 3.5-point favorites since it opened.
-Assuming nothing bizarre happens, they will join the 1976 Pittsburgh Steelers, 1977 Oakland Raiders and 2008 Philadelphia Eagles as the only teams since 1970 to play as road favorites multiple times in one postseason.
+The line has budged slightly here as the Rams opened as 3.5-point favorites but are now favored by 4.5 on the road.
+The total has also dipped from 51.5 at open to 48.5 entering the weekend.
+Los Angeles is now just the fourth team since 1970 to be a road favorite at least twice during one postseason run.

-Meanwhile, the Bears will be the fourth team in NFL history to be a home underdog twice in the same postseason.
-The 1979 Tampa Bay Buccaneers upset Philadelphia their first playoff game but lost to the Rams in the NFC Championship Game, the 2008 Arizona Cardinals made it all the way to Super Bowl XLIII but lost to the Steelers and the 2017 Eagles beat the New England Patriots in Super Bowl LII.
+On the flip side, Chicago is only the fourth team to be a home underdog twice in the same postseason, with two of the previous three making the Super Bowl -- the 2008 Cardinals and 2017 Eagles, the latter of which won the big game.
 Chicago also will become one of only five teams to be a home underdog in the Divisional Round over the last 40 years.

 Rams betting profile